 New timeline applications that let you showcase your activities can be found in a Facebook directory, but there’s a few privacy things you should know before you get started.
 Start by checking your Facebook timeline privacy settings and other privacy controls generally.
 Then when you add applications, ensure you know exactly who can see your activities and where those activities will be seen online by using the following guide.

 1. Use Friends Lists To Filter Which Timeline Apps People See

 Friends lists in Facebook are the default way by which you can manage your privacy and filter the information people see about you.
 At MakeUseOf we’ve gone into great detail on many occasion as to how and why you should create Friends lists, in particular for your privacy using the timeline.
-Check out the Facebook Privacy Guide for a more comprehensive overview.

 An example of why this is important could be a jogging application such as Nike or a travel site like TripAdvisor.
 Which of your Facebook friends should know your favourite daily jogging routes?
 Which friends should know when you’re away from your home for travel?
 Surely not all of them!
 Don’t compromise your physical safety with a timeline application accidentally.
 Would you be embarrassed if your workmates saw which films you watch?
 Filter them out.

 When you click on the application from the Facebook timeline application directory, you’ll often be taken to the application website and asked to log in.
 Then you’re directed to the application approval page from there.